-Piñata strawberries come in two 250g punnets - one flat and one square.
-In the flat pack, fruit is packed in rows.
-The square pack is filled to the 250g weight.
+Piñata strawberries come in two 250g punnets and are available at leading supermarkets.
 BerryWorld strawberries are available in a 350g heat-sealed square punnet.

 Can I pick my own Piñata strawberries? +

 No. As Piñata Farms is a large-scale commercial strawberry producer, our strawberries are grown to order, harvested by carefully trained picking crews under supervision and sent directly to our supermarket and retail customers.
 They are widely available in stores throughout Queensland, New South Wales, Victoria, the Australian Capital Territory and Tasmania.